 - Pharmaceutical: process areas, chemical storage, laboratories, loading and unloading gantries

-- Transportation: urban transit fueling bays, maintenance garages, aircraft hangars, ethanol transfer stations and heliports
+- Transportation: urban transit fuelling bays, maintenance garages, aircraft hangars, ethanol transfer stations and heliports

 - Power generation and distribution: power transformers, turbine generators and nuclear facilities